ZC502/yolo-edge-runtime-profiler/README.md

 YELLOW -> tail latency or stage pressure rising
 RED    -> severe tail latency or stage pressure
 ```

+## Local-First Hard Example Capture

+YERP can optionally save frames when runtime pressure appears.

+Instead of labeling random frames, you can collect the frames that actually made the edge runtime unstable:

+- tail-latency spikes
+- postprocess spikes
+- dense detection bursts
+- high output entropy
+- stage imbalance

+YERP saves both the image and a sidecar JSON file containing the runtime residuals.

+This is local-first.
+Nothing is uploaded unless you build or enable your own integration.

 ## Roadmap: Pressure-Triggered Hard Example Mining